-Other resources relied on for planning include demand-side management (DSM) and transmission resources.
+Other resources relied on for planning include demand-side management (DSM) and transmission resources, which are further explored in Chapters 5 and 6, respectively.
 The goal of DSM programs is to achieve prudent, cost-effective energy efficiency savings and provide an optimal amount of peak reduction from demand response programs.
 Idaho Power also strives to provide customers with tools and information to help them manage their own energy use.
 The company achieves these objectives through the implementation and careful management of incentive programs and through outreach and education.

 Idaho Power's resource planning process also includes evaluating additional transmission capacity as a resource alternative to serve retail customers.
-Transmission projects are often regional resources, and Idaho Power coordinates transmission planning regionally as a member of Northern Tier Transmission Group (NTTG).
-Idaho Power is obligated under Federal Energy Regulatory Commission (FERC) regulations to plan and expand its local transmission system to provide requested firm transmission service to third parties and to construct and place in service sufficient transmission capacity to reliably deliver energy and capacity to network customers1 and Idaho Power retail customers.2 The delivery of energy, both within the Idaho Power system and through regional transmission interconnections, is of increasing importance in a future having high penetrations of variable energy resources (VER) and their associated intermittent production.
+Transmission projects are often regional resources, and Idaho Power coordinates transmission planning as a member of NorthernGrid.
+Idaho Power is obligated under Federal Energy Regulatory Commission (FERC) regulations to plan and expand its local transmission system to provide requested firm transmission service to third parties and to construct and place in service sufficient transmission capacity to reliably deliver energy and capacity to network customers and Idaho Power retail customers.
+The delivery of energy, both within the Idaho Power system and through regional transmission interconnections, is of increasing importance for several reasons.
+First, adequate transmission is essential for robust participation in the Energy Imbalance Market (EIM) and second, it is necessary in a future with high penetrations of variable energy resources (VER) and their associated intermittent production.
 The timing of new transmission projects is subject to complex permitting, siting, and regulatory requirements and coordination with co-participants.